Byrd Gang

-The Byrd Gang also known as the Piff Gang, is a criminal organization located in New Orleans, Louisiana.
+The Byrd Gang also known as the Piff Gang or “M3”, is a criminal organization located in New Orleans, Louisiana.
 Detectives with New Orleans Police Department's Multi-Agency Gang unit previously described the Byrd Gang as "one of the most murderous gangs in town."
 The gang has a long history of violence which has made them gain notoriety among other gangs in the city.

 History

 The Byrd Gang originated from the former C.J.
 Peete public housing development, known as Magnolia Projects, an infamous housing project in Central City.
 The gang has feuded with the 3-N-G gang for years, clashing with them during the 2009 Mardi Gras parade where seven people were shot, including a baby.
 The shooting made national headlines in the news and brought the gang to the attention of the FBI.
 In 2017, members of the gang were involved in a violent shootout on Magazine Street in broad daylight that left two men wounded.

 In November 2020, 6 members of the Byrd Gang were charged with murder and conspiracy to commit murder for fatally shooting a woman from Grass Valley, California after they attempted to purchase 30 pounds of marijuana from her with counterfeit bills and then attempted to flee.
 The woman and another person began to chase the Byrd Gang members.
 One of the members then pulled out his pistol and shot the woman in the head.

 Later in April 2019, 2 members were arrested for retaliation to the injustice murder of Torrence Allen.